viperleed/viperleed/doc/content/calc/files/input/poscar.rst

 surface.
 Slabs must be asymmetric, with +*z* pointing away from the surface into vacuum, and the lowest-lying layers (i.e. smallest *z* coordinates) bulk-like.

-After the |calc| :ref:`initialization` is run for the first time, the original POSCAR file will be copied to POSCAR_user.
+After the |calc| :ref:`initialization<initialization>` is run for the first time, the original POSCAR file will be copied to POSCAR_user.
 The following changes are then made to POSCAR:

 -  The unit cell will be simplified to a higher-symmetry / lower-circumference form, if possible.
 If this happens, a warning will appear in the log